CiMillan/Data-Science-setup/README.md

 ## Python packages

-Now that we have a pristine `lewagon` virtual environment, it's time to install some packages in it.
+Now that we have a pristine `myproject` virtual environment, it's time to install some packages in it.

 First, let's upgrade `pip`, the tool to install Python Packages from [pypi.org](https://pypi.org).
-In the latest terminal where the virtualenv `lewagon` is activated, run:
+In the latest terminal where the virtualenv `myproject` is activated, run:

 ```bash
 pip install --upgrade pip